Heat transfer in a one-dimensional harmonic crystal in a viscous environment subjected to an external heat supply: Slow motions

-Here $\kB$ is the Boltzmann constant.
 We call $\theta_n$ the non-local temperatures and identify $\chi$ as the heat supply intensity (note that $\hat\beta_n\equiv0$ for $n\geq1$ due to \eqref{beta-pq}).
 Also, we identify $T\=\theta_n\big|_{n=0}$ as the kinetic temperature, since in the framework of the kinetic theory of gases expression \eqref{temp-def} for $\theta_0$ coincides with the expression for the temperature of an ideal gas consisting of particles with one degree of freedom.
 Now we recall the explicit form \eqref{Li} for $\L_n$ and rewrite Eq.~\eqref{40} as the infinite system of partial differential equations

 which describe the heat propagation in the crystal.
 The particular case of this equation for the case $\eta=0,\ \chi\equiv0$ was obtained previously in \cite{krivtsov2015unsteady}.

 Note that equations \eqref{maineq} for slow motions involve only the product $c=\omega_0a$ and do not involve the quantities $\omega_0$ and $a$ separately, so they do not involve $\epsilon$.
 Provided that the initial conditions also do not involve $\epsilon$, the solution of the corresponding initial value problem and all its derivatives are quantities of order $O(1)$.
 The rate of vanishing for fast motions depends on $\epsilon$: the smaller $\epsilon$, the higher the rate.
 Thus, for sufficiently small $\epsilon$, exact solutions of Eq.~\eqref{30} quickly transform into slow motions.